 The National Flood Insurance Program (NFIP) floodplain management regulations encourage that all Federal, State, and Local regulations that are more stringent than the minimum NFIP standards take precedence in permitting decisions.
 The FHACA requires that the effective Flood Insurance Rate Map, most recent preliminary FEMA mapping and flood studies, and Department delineations be compared to determine the most restrictive mapping.
 The FHACA also regulates unstudied flood hazard areas in watersheds measuring 50 acres or greater in size and most riparian zones in New Jersey.
 Because of these higher standards, the regulated flood hazard area in New Jersey may be more expansive and more restrictive than the FEMA Special Flood Hazard Area.
-Maps and studies that establish flood hazard areas are on file at the City Hall of the City of Lambertville, located at 18 York Street, Lambertville, NJ 08530.
+Maps and studies that establish flood hazard areas are on file at the City Hall of the City of Lambertville.